 What also helps you move the information along the new pathway, is your talking about the unpleasant memory to your therapist and noting any associated thoughts, images, other memories, or sensations that may arise during the stimulation.

-Sound incredible?
+Sound far-fetched?
 I thought so when I first heard of EMDR.
-But since getting trained in this procedure, I’ve used it numerous times and am always amazed when I see true healing take place for my clients.
+But since learning more about this procedure and getting trained in it, I’ve successfully employed it with many clients suffering PTSD, and I’m still inspired when I see true healing take place in them as a result.

 Want to know more?
 Drop me a line at email@example.com.